flashwing-04/showtime-website-project-archive/content/ws20/master/m3-deep-3d-pathfinding/_index.md

 DQN is a group of algorithms that use a multi-layer neural network called Q-net, which outputs a list of action values ​​for a given state.
 In contrast to DQN, DDQN uses two identical neural networks.
 One network is the current network that is updated during training.
 Whereas the second network is a copy of the current network from the last training iteration.
 The reason for this is to counteract against over-estimations of the action value, which can arise at DQN and lower the learning rate.
 For a learning process to take place, the weights in the neural networks must be updated.
 This is done with the help of an optimizer that tries to minimize a cost function.

-Depending on the scale of the problem it might need several thousand or even millions of training iterations to achieve significant results.
+Depending on the scale of the problem, it might need several thousand or even millions of training iterations to achieve significant results.
 In the case of our pathfinding problem the agent is punished less for getting closer to the goal and heavily positively rewarded for reaching it.
-For every step it takes the agent is punished by a small amount.
+For every step it takes, the agent is punished by a small amount.
 This punishment motivates the agent to not only find any path, but one that requires as few steps as possible.
 If the agent revisits known positions because it was crossing its own path or because it took a step back, it is punished as well.
 Trying to walk through walls or step outside the boundaries is heavily punished.

 After successful training, the model is able to output actions for given conditions that lead to the pathfinding task being solved.
-To generalize the knowledge we also use transfer learning, which makes it possible for the agent to navigate in unknown worlds.
+To generalize the knowledge, we also use transfer learning, which makes it possible for the agent to navigate in unknown worlds.
 {{</section >}}

 {{<section title="The Team">}}